bpmn-io/bpmn.io/src/blog/2023/007-form-js-1.5.md

 ## More components, more use cases

-You should have already noticed that we made some changes to our component palette, in exchange for a scalable and searchable alternative.
+You should have already noticed that we made changes to our component palette to achieve a scalable and searchable alternative.
 This highlights the direction where we are taking the library.
-We want to offer a toolkit which is sufficient for the majority of use-cases out of the box.
+We want to offer a toolkit that is sufficient for the majority of use cases out of the box.

-There are certain limitations to this however, we understand that we cannot provide everybody with the flexibility they need, and hence in a true bpmn-io fashion we've opened up the library to component extensions, which are outlined in the following [blog post](https://bpmn.io/blog/posts/2023-custom-form-components).
+There are certain limitations to this.
+However, we understand that we cannot provide everybody with the flexibility they need, and hence, in a true bpmn.io fashion, we've opened up the library to component extensions, which we outlined in the following [blog post](https://bpmn.io/blog/posts/2023-custom-form-components).

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/007-flexible-component-library.png">

   <p class="caption">
-    Find the component you want easily.
+    Find the component you want quickly.
   </p>
 </div>

-Aside from the visual polishing, selects have received a new configuration which allows them to be searchable.
-It works similarly to our taglist, but handles single-selection cases.
+Aside from the visual polishing, selects have received a new configuration, which allows them to be searchable.
+It works similarly to our taglist but handles single-selection cases.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/007-searchable-select.png">